 Regional IP&C in Southern Health-Santé Sud have put efforts into increasing knowledge of IP&C during construction, renovation and maintenance both within our region and across MB.
-The following is a list of our involvement during 2022-2023:
+The following is a list of our involvement during 2023-2024:

-- Provided IC Construction education on Infection Control Risk Assessment (ICRA), preventive measures and emergency measures for Senior Leadership and all Physical Plant staff throughout the SDO; - Ongoing participation on Boyne Lodge PCH capital project; - Participated on the Multidisciplinary Team (MDT) for Bethesda Community Health Dialysis project; - Participated on the MDT for schematic and design development of the three regional capital projects (BRHC, BTHC, PDGH); - Ongoing participation on MDTs for the three regional capital projects as construction progresses; - Provided emergency assistance to Eden Mental Health Centre during an extensive flooding event; - Black mould was identified DURING ENVIRONMENTAL SCANS in numerous facilities, requiring further investigation and mould abatement; - Provided construction advice to ICPs across the province upon consultation; and - Provided ongoing direction to ICPs in the SDO when dealing with construction projects at their facilities.
+- Provided IC Construction education on Infection Control Risk Assessment (ICRA), preventive measures and emergency measures for all Physical Plant staff throughout the SDO; - Ongoing participation on the Multidisciplinary Team (MDT) for Bethesda Community Health Dialysis project until its completion in October 2023, including site inspections and staff education; - Ongoing participation on the MDT for design development of the three regional capital projects; - Ongoing participation on Construction & Infection Control MDTs for the three regional capital projects, including site inspection; - Performed Environmental Scan at Ste Anne Hospital in preparation for Accreditation; - SH-SS IP&C Lead for the Provincial Fire & Life Safety (PFLS) projects throughout the SDO; - Provided IP&C leadership and advice for the Provincial Wireless Expansion projects throughout the SDO; - Provided IP&C leadership and advice for the Ste Anne Hospital Urology project; - Active participation for the Boil Water Advisory at BTHC; - Participated on the provincial construction document development working group; - Provided construction advice to ICPs across the province upon consultation; - Provided ongoing direction to ICPs in the SDO when dealing with construction projects at their facilities; and - Provided mentorship and ongoing direction to the Regional Infection IP&C Nurse LTC and ICSAs, to assist with understanding and to provide advice/support for PCH construction projects.

-MOVING FORWARD INTO 2023-2024
+MOVING FORWARD INTO 2024-2025

-Southern Health-Santé Sud is committed to the following priorities for 2023-2024:
+Southern Health-Santé Sud is committed to the following priorities for 2024-2025:

-- Share the results of the HH compliance audits with staff, service providers and volunteers and disseminate reports on a regular basis. - Continue to monitor HH compliance with a goal of increasing the number of HH opportunities being audited across the SDO - Roll out the HandyAudit software program to community (including training of HH auditors). - Provide HH education regarding HandyAudit for all direct care providers and those that interact with client environments in Southern Health-Santé Sud. - Share the targeted HAI rates/reports with AC and PCH facilities on a regular basis and encourage site ICPs to analyze, investigate and develop action plans to decrease infections. - Develop the capacity and capability of the IP&C team members and designates by providing current relevant information. - Provide regular IP&C updates at Regional Staff Development/IP&C Team and Regional IP&C Team meetings - o Provide IP&C input/recommendations to other regional programs as requested. - o Continue to provide IP&C education as needs arise. - Further harmonize, develop and integrate the IP&C program throughout Southern Health-Santé Sud. - Policy development - o Provide standardized orientation/education for new and existing ICPs as needed. - Disseminate the SSI rates in a report to each surgical centre in the region on a quarterly basis, with an annual report comparing their SSI rates to the regional rate at the end of the fiscal year. - Strategize with surgical team to improve SSI rates, timely prophylactic antibiotic administration and maintaining normothermia for targeted surgical procedures - Develop audit practices in the SDO to align with provincial recommendations. - Represent IP&C through involvement in construction projects (from the planning/design phase to completion of the project) throughout Southern Health-Santé Sud facilities/programs. - Develop new contractor specific construction education. - Transition PCH program to a provincial structure Regional Nurse 4 IP&C for Long Term Care and Infection Control Support Associates in PCHs across the SDO. - Seek input from staff, service providers, volunteers, clients and families on components of the IP&C program.
+- Secure a second Regional IP&C Nurse LTC - Transition all PCH sites under the Regional IP&C Nurses LTC and the six ICSAs - Continue to monitor HH compliance with a goal of increasing the number of HH opportunities being audited across the SDO - Reinforce HH education regarding HandyAudit for all staff, direct care providers and those that interact with client environments through compliance feedback when auditing - o Continue to disseminate HH reports on a regular basis - Develop annual Inter-Rater Reliability testing for all HandyAudit HH Auditors to ensure accuracy and consistent reporting throughout the SDO - Share the targeted HAI rates/reports with AC and PCH facilities on a regular basis and encourage site ICPs/ICSAs to analyze, investigate and develop action plans to decrease infections - Develop the capacity and capability of the Site ICPs and ICSAs by providing current relevant information - Provide regular IP&C updates at team meetings - o Provide IP&C input/recommendations to other regional programs as requested - Continue to provide IP&C education as needs arise - Complete the harmonization of IP&C policies - Further develop and integrate the IP&C program throughout Southern Health-Santé Sud - Policy development and review - Continue to provide standardized orientation/education for new and existing ICPs as needed. - Disseminate the SSI rates in a report to each surgical centre in the region on a quarterly basis - Strategize with surgical team to improve SSI rates, timely prophylactic antibiotic administration and maintaining normothermia for targeted surgical procedures - Continue to provide direction for outbreak management in a consistent way following provincial guidelines - Continue to expand the use of IPAC Canada IP&C audits in all AC sites (i.e., Routine Practices, Additional Precautions, etc.) - Represent IP&C through involvement in construction projects (from the planning/design phase to completion of the project) throughout Southern Health-Santé Sud facilities/programs - Develop new contractor specific construction education, with voiceover powerpoint presentation - Seek input from staff, service providers, volunteers, clients and families on components of the IP&C program.